-At the end of each fiscal year (FY), the National Institutes of Health (NIH) reports to Congress and the public the amount funded in each of 233 categories of diseases, conditions, and research areas.
+At the end of each fiscal year (FY), the National Institutes of Health (NIH) reports to Congress and the public the amount funded in each of the more than 280 categories of diseases, conditions, and research areas.
 These reporting areas are a result of congressional formal requests and public interest.
 They do not reflect the entire NIH research portfolio and budget.

 The NIH reports this information in a table titled "Estimates of Funding for Various Research, Condition, and Disease Categories (RCDC)."
 The public can use this information to view the funded levels in each category by fiscal year.